 Lately, I’ve noticed a trend in my baking – morning baked goods; buttery scones, warm fruity muffins, and waffles drenched in maple syrup.
 Perhaps it’s the time of year?!
 Simply put, the winter blues!
-Where I crave comfort from my oven and the warmth of a baked good served with a hot cup of tea!
+This is when I crave comfort food from my oven and the warmth of a baked good served with a hot cup of tea!

 The good news is spring is here!
 So perhaps my trend will be changing to light, fruity and sweet?!
 But for now, I’m sticking to my morning baking.

 These scones can be enjoyed at any time of year, are a little different and a fun change.
 They are tender and flaky with the traditional feel of scones but with a crunchy and somewhat chewy texture from the coconut.
 The cranberries add a little sweetness but by no means are these scones sweet.
 If you’re looking for a sweet scone, this is not the recipe for you.
 I have made notes below on different varieties and how to easily sweeten up the scones if you’d like.